 In response to the COVID-19 pandemic, and in order to pursue health and social science research, the Public Health Centre Fulda (PHZF) at Fulda University of Applied Sciences and the Interdisciplinary Centre for Health Literacy Research (IZGK) at Bielefeld University started this research initiative.

-The main goals of the consortium are to:
+The main goals of COVID-HL are to:

 translate knowledge into practical action and inform health policy making